Applying Computer Algebra Systems with SAT Solvers to the Williamson Conjecture: The Williamson conjecture

 We also use\/ $\PAF_A$ to refer to a sequence containing the values of the above function (which has period\/ $n$), i.e.,

-\end{definition} This function allows us to easily give a definition of Williamson matrices in terms of sequences. \begin{definition} Four symmetric sequences\/ $A$, $B$, $C$, $D\in\brace{\pm1}^n$ are called \emph{Williamson sequences} if they satisfy
+\end{definition} This function allows us to easily give a definition of Williamson matrices in terms of sequences. \begin{definition} Four symmetric sequences\/ $A$, $B$, $C$, $D\in\brace{\pm1}^n$ are called a \emph{Williamson sequence quadruple} (or simply \emph{Williamson sequences}) if they satisfy

-for\/ $s=1$, $\dots$, $\floor{n/2}$. \end{definition} It is straightforward to see that there is an equivalence between such sequences and Williamson matrices~\citep[\S3.4]{DBLP:conf/casc/BrightGHKNC16} and so for the remainder of this paper we will work directly with these sequences instead of Williamson matrices.
+for\/ $s=1$, $\dots$, $\floor{n/2}$. \end{definition} It is straightforward to see that there is an equivalence between such sequences and Williamson matrices~\citep[\S3.2]{DBLP:conf/casc/BrightGHKNC16} because the first row of the matrix~$A^2$ is exactly the sequence~$\PAF_A$.
+Therefore, for the remainder of this paper we will work directly with these sequences instead of Williamson matrices.